Adityanath cautions people against parties working to divide society on caste lines | Politics

 - India

-Uttar Pradesh Chief Minister Yogi Adityanath on Tuesday targeted opposition parties and said those who robbed the poor of their rights are indulging in caste politics today.
+Uttar Pradesh Chief Minister Yogi Adityanath has targeted opposition parties and said those who robbed the poor of their rights are indulging in caste politics today.

-Interacting with beneficiaries of welfare schemes during the Viksit Bharat Sankalp Yatra, Adityanath also cautioned people against those working to divide society by engaging in caste politics, an official statement said.
+Interacting with beneficiaries of welfare schemes during the Viksit Bharat Sankalp Yatra on Tuesday, Adityanath also cautioned people against those working to divide society by engaging in caste politics, an official statement said.

 Exhorting people to work unitedly towards empowerment of the nation, the chief minister said, ''Those who robbed the poor of their rights in the past are indulging in caste politics today.'' ''Today, not only schemes are being made for the poor in the country, but also being implemented.
 The benefits of government schemes are reaching the poor and youth without any discrimination.
 The objective of Viksit Bharat Sankalp Yatra is to bring happiness on the face of every person,'' he said.